0chil/designpattern/README.md

 # Design Pattern

+## Objective
+to know and utilize design patterns better
+to know what best(at least not worst) practice is

 ## What design pattern is

-**Design pattern** is something that represents solution to problems which is common when developing software.<br>
+**Design pattern** is something that represents solution to problems which is common when developing software.
-Typical solution to common problems arise during developing software.
+That is to say, Typical solution for common problems arise during developing software.

 ## Benefits
 - Knowing which trials-and-errors former developers had experienced